My blog is reader supported. When you purchase through links on this site, I may earn a commission.

 Which box is best for a kid who already loves science?

+The best STEM subscription box for kids comes down to age and learning style more than brand.
 For a kid 8 or older with engineering bias, CrunchLabs.
 For a 4–8-year-old whose parent wants to step back and let the kid drive, Science4you.
 For chemistry depth specifically, MEL Science.

 Practical questions